-- to meet its obligations with regard to school attendance by promoting good attendance; ensuring every pupil has access to the full-time education to which they are entitled; and acting early to address patterns of absence. - to safeguard pupils and students. - to increase the overall attendance to comply with the Government's recommended guidelines. - to reduce unauthorised absences and reduce the level of persistent absence (attendance below 90%). - ensuring that attendance is monitored effectively and reasons for absence are recorded promptly and consistently. - to reduce lateness. - to implement attendance intervention strategies when required, including home visits. - to reward pupils with good or improved attendance. - to make parents/carers aware of their legal responsibilities. - to support parents to perform their legal duty to ensure their children of compulsory2 school age attend regularly, and will promote and support punctuality in attending lessons.
+- to meet its obligations with regard to school attendance by promoting good attendance; ensuring every pupil has access to the full-time education to which they are entitled; and acting early to address patterns of absence. - to safeguard pupils and students. - to increase the overall attendance to comply with the Government's recommended guidelines. - to reduce unauthorised absences and reduce the level of persistent absence (attendance below 90%). - ensuring that attendance is monitored effectively and reasons for absence are recorded promptly and consistently. - to reduce lateness. - to implement attendance intervention strategies when required, including home visits. - to reward pupils with good or improved attendance. - to make parents/carers aware of their legal responsibilities.

-1 Education law defines parents as: all natural parents, whether they are married or not; any person who has parental responsibility for a child or young person; and any person who has care of a child or young person i.e. lives with and looks after the child.
+&lt;sup>1 Education law defines parents as: all natural parents, whether they are married or not; any person who has parental responsibility for a child or young person; and any person who has care of a child or young person i.e. lives with and looks after the child.
 In this policy the term 'parent' includes parents and carers.